facussc24/Proyecto-barack/README.md

 - **Client grouping** – rows with a value in the `Cliente` column are grouped under that client in the product tree.
 - **Smooth animations** – buttons and rows fade and scale for a more polished experience.

-CSV files should be saved using UTF-8 encoding.
-When running the app through Node/Electron, `renderer.js` reads `data/sinoptico.csv` using Latin-1 if needed.
+When running the app through Node/Electron the hierarchy is stored in `no-borrar/sinoptico.json`.
+Browsers fall back to `localStorage`.

 ## Dependencies and browser requirements

-The page loads [PapaParse](https://www.papaparse.com/), [SheetJS](https://sheetjs.com/) and [Fuse.js](https://fusejs.io/) from CDNs.
+The page loads [SheetJS](https://sheetjs.com/) and [Fuse.js](https://fusejs.io/) from CDNs.
 A browser with ES6 support (such as recent Chrome, Firefox or Edge) is required.

 ## Node testing